secretGeek/today-i-learned-staging/saltwater_swimming_pool/happy_path.md

 And vacuum the pool (if you don't have an automated vaccuum or robot butler)

 tools:

-Pole.
+- Pole.
-Vacuum hose.
+- Vacuum hose.
-Vacuum head.
+- Vacuum head.
-Vacuum cover (goes over filter intake)
+- Vacuum cover (goes over filter intake)

-TODO: Diagram of system
+`todo` Diagram of system

 You will need to perform a lot more maintenance in summer than winter.

 And when things go wrong you may need to add: